Verizon raises minimum wage to $20 an hour - NewsBreak

 The wireless carrier said Monday that the minimum wage increase will apply to customer service and retail and inside sales employees.

 The company said the change recognizes the “hard work and dedication” of its employees.
-It also said it’s a way to attract and retain “the very best talent.”McAllen ISD to hold teacher job fair
+It also said it’s a way to attract and retain “the very best talent.”WF man reaches Mt.
+Everest’s base camp

 “Our V Teamers give their best day in and day out to support our customers will all of their needs, which is why want to make sure we support them as well,” Krista Bourne, Chief Operating Officer for Verizon Consumer Group, said in a statement.
 “These changes are the direct result of employee feedback and will help us remain an attractive employer in this competitive environment.”